The Half-Breed Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of The Half-Breed is 72 minutes (1h 12m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Half-Breed (1916) is 72 minutes (1h 12m).
+Directed by Allan Dwan, the film runs for 72 minutes in its complete theatrical version.

 Verdict Summary